 One of the most common pitfalls young companies fall into is making their marketing content sound like a sales pitch.
-While an effective marketing strategy accomplishes lead generation and conversion, its main purposes are to establish market recognition, to demonstrate expert standing, and to build long-lasting relationships with clients.
-Instead of talking about yourself or using vague terms like “quality service” and “beautiful project,” create specific conversations around ideas, projects, and clients.
-For instance, a blog post relating to topical issues in the industry or a Facebook update focusing on a project’s particular aspect will likely resonate more with your audience than content reaffirming your firm’s success and coolness.
+An effective marketing strategy accomplishes lead generation and conversion.
+But its main purposes are also to establish market recognition.
+In addition to demonstrate expert standing and to build long-lasting relationships with clients.
+Create specific content around ideas, projects, and clients.
+Like blog articles about relevant industry topics.
+Instead of talking about yourself or using vague terms like “quality service” and “beautiful project”.
+This will likely resonate more with your audience than content reaffirming your firm’s success and coolness.
 Above all, you want your audience to engage with what you share.

 #4 Become a Thought Leader

-Becoming a thought leader within your industry allows you to not only participate in conversations, but also position yourself with a higher degree of authority to build trust in your company.
-Speaking engagements are an excellent way of networking, reaching a large number of people at the same time, and catching the attention of potential clients and collaborators.
+Becoming a thought leader within your industry allows you to not only participate in conversations.
+But also position yourself with a higher degree of authority to build trust in your company.
+Speaking engagements are an excellent way of networking.
+You can reach a large number of people at the same time and catch the attention of potential clients.
 Meeting people in person is the best way of establishing valuable personal contacts and far exceeds any other form of communication.

 #5 Get Published

-There is no way around it – regardless of what marketing strategy you choose to use, getting published will always have an immense impact on raising awareness about your work.
-Research relevant media outlets – these can vary depending on geographic area, audience type, and themes – and find a way of establishing contacts without resorting to cold calling or sending unsolicited pitches.
-If you don’t have personal contacts with bloggers and editors but want to pitch a story about your recent project, make sure you have great visuals and a concise project description matching the publication’s editorial tone.
+There is no way around it.
+Regardless of what marketing strategy you choose to use, getting published will always have an immense impact.
+Hence, on raising awareness about your work.
+Research relevant media outlets.
+These can vary depending on geographic area, audience type, and themes.
+Furthermore, find a way of establishing contacts without resorting to cold calling or sending unsolicited pitches.
+You don’t have personal contacts with bloggers and editors?
+But you want to pitch a story about your recent project?
+Then make sure you have great visuals and a concise project description matching the publication’s editorial tone.
 Because news outlets want to generate views, images and headlines are key to attracting eyes.
 You will need professional looking photos and/or great renderings.
-Moreover, it is important for your personal website to be accessible which means having a well-structured platform with big, bold images, and intuitive navigation.
+Moreover, it is important for your personal website to be accessible.
+This means having a well-structured platform with big, bold images, and intuitive navigation.

 Many digital publishers now use more content marketing-led approaches such as native advertising.
-Increasing in popularity, native advertising relies on creating content relevant to your industry, reminds readers of your company, and helps establish a presence on other websites beyond your own.
-For instance, interviews and features can be more effective marketing tools when compared to newsletters, press releases, and other forms of traditional outbound marketing.
+Increasing in popularity, native advertising relies on creating content relevant to your industry.
+Remind readers of your company and helps establish a presence on other websites beyond your own.
+For instance, interviews and features can be more an effective marketing strategy for architects when compared to newsletters, press releases, and other forms of traditional outbound marketing.